chrisgrieser/nvim-chainsaw/README.md

 supported, see [log-statements-data.lua](./lua/chainsaw/log-statements-data.lua).

 > [!NOTE]
-> In languages like CSS with no log statements, `nvim-chainsaw` will simply
+> In languages like CSS with no log statements, `nvim-chainsaw` simply uses
 > similar statements with debugging purposes, such as `outline: 2px solid red
 > !important;` to quickly assess whether a selector is correct or not.